Keybanc Maintains Shopify Inc - (SHOP) Overweight Recommendation

 What are Other Shareholders Doing?

-Baillie Gifford holds 72,448K shares representing 5.11% ownership of the company.
-In it's prior filing, the firm reported owning 64,511K shares, representing an increase of 10.96%.
-The firm increased its portfolio allocation in SHOP by 46.25% over the last quarter.
+Baillie Gifford holds 71,116K shares representing 5.02% ownership of the company.
+In it's prior filing, the firm reported owning 72,448K shares, representing a decrease of 1.87%.
+The firm increased its portfolio allocation in SHOP by 17.38% over the last quarter.

 Capital Research Global Investors holds 62,619K shares representing 4.42% ownership of the company.
 In it's prior filing, the firm reported owning 52,633K shares, representing an increase of 15.95%.
 The firm increased its portfolio allocation in SHOP by 41.01% over the last quarter.